pokusio/opensuzie-oci-library/README.md

 ### Release `0.0.1` :

+Here are the released (fixed) openSUSE containers :

 | Image name              | Component of     | Notes             |
 |------------------------ |----------------- |------------------ |
 | `opensuzie/portus:2.5`  | `portus`         | `OpenSUSE` Team publishes that with generic mame `opensuse/portus:2.5` |

+Tag marking the exact version from which the `0.0.1` relase of `opensuzie/portus:2.5` : https://gitlab.com/pokus-io/opensuse/docker-containers/-/tags/DEVOPS_PORTUS_2.5_REPAIRMAN

 ## How to use